Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 6 clinical credit hours

-In this course, students will provide and manage care for patients in selected clinical settings under the supervision of a baccalaureate-prepared Registered Nurse preceptor.
+In this course, students will provide and manage care for patients in select clinical settings under the supervision of a baccalaureate-prepared Registered Nurse preceptor.
 This preceptorship experience is structured to foster synthesis of theoretical concepts, refinement of clinical skills, organization of patient care activities, development of sound clinical decision-making skills, and demonstration of the ability to work effectively as a team member.
 Students will have the opportunity to demonstrate their ability to deliver safe, patient-centered care, as members of an interdisciplinary team, emphasizing evidence-based practice, quality improvement approaches and informatics, consistent with the Institute of Medicine (IOM) core competencies and Quality and Safety Education for Nurses (QSEN) guidelines.
 This course also incorporates a virtual and live review to prepare students for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Prerequisite: All Nursing courses through NUR 306
+Prerequisites All Nursing courses through NUR 306

 Requirements for Graduation from College of Saint Mary